Once and future blogger New York Erratic asked a timely question:

 Actually, I tried greatly not to write about it at all, but here’s the thing: I spent the first 72 hours after hearing about the event alternating between tears and rage.
 While putting down my thoughts doesn’t solve the problem, it helps ME try to make sense of the senselessness.

-I grew up in an AME (African Methodist Episcopal) Zion church, an offshoot of the AME church that was targeted.
+I grew up in an AME (African Methodist Episcopal) Zion Church, an offshoot of the AME church that was targeted.
 There might not have been an AME church at all had it not been for the racism of the Methodist church back in the 1780s – a trait no doubt shared by other churches.

 I belonged to a United Methodist (UM) church in the 1980s and 1990s when there was a desire on the part of the shrinking Methodist connection to create a Pan Methodist union.
 After all, if Sunday morning was the “most segregated time of the week,” ought the church be a reconciling agent?
 The AME and AMEZ are members of the connection, but the merger that some UM members wanted at the time I don’t think is the cards.
-For the black church has quite often been at the forefront of social change, and its white allies more than occasionally were slow off the mark.
+The black church has quite often been at the forefront of social change, and its white allies more than occasionally were slow off the mark.

 Those folks in Charleston, at the Emanuel AME Church, I knew them.
 I don’t mean personally.
 But I understood how they operated.
 The church community surely celebrated their recent college graduate, Tywanza Sanders, 26.
 They had pride in their professionals, such as high school coach/teacher Sharonda Coleman-Singleton, 45, and librarian Cynthia Hurd, 54, whose name will appear on a local library branch.
 But they also respected the hard-working folks such as custodian Ethel Lance, 70.
 They honored the wisdom of their older members, such as Susie Jackson, 87.